Eurasian Steppe: Dzungarian Narrowing

-Mongolian-Manchurian steppe (Eastern Steppe)
+Mongolian-Manchurian Steppe

-The Mongol Steppe includes both Mongolia and the Chinese province of Inner Mongolia.
+The Mongolian-Manchurian Steppe is the main part of the Eurasian Steppe in East Asia.
+It covers large parts of Mongolia and the Chinese province of Inner Mongolia.
 The two are separated by a relatively dry area marked by the Gobi Desert.
 South of the Mongol Steppe is the high and thinly peopled Tibetan Plateau.
 The northern edge of the plateau is the Gansu or Hexi Corridor, a belt of moderately dense population that connects China proper with the Tarim Basin.
 The Hexi Corridor was the main route of the Silk Road.
 In the southeast the Silk Road led over some hills to the east-flowing Wei River valley which led to the North China Plain.

 South of the Khingan Mountains and north of the Taihang Mountains, the Mongolian-Manchurian steppe extends east into Manchuria as the Liao Xi steppe.
 In Manchuria, the steppe grades off into forest and mountains without reaching the Pacific.
 The central area of forest-steppe was inhabited by pastoral and agricultural peoples, while to the north and east was a thin population of hunting tribes of the Siberian type.

 Fauna

 Big mammals of the Eurasian steppe were the Przewalski's horse, the saiga antelope, the Mongolian gazelle, the goitered gazelle, the wild Bactrian camel and the onager.
-The gray wolf and the corsac fox and occasionally the brown bear are predators roaming the steppe.
+The gray wolf, corsac fox, Pallas's cat and occasionally the brown bear are predators roaming the steppe.
 Smaller mammal species are the Mongolian gerbil, the little souslik and the bobak marmot.

 Furthermore, the Eurasian steppe is home to a great variety of bird species.
 Threatened bird species living there are for example the imperial eagle, the lesser kestrel, the great bustard, the pale-back pigeon and the white-throated bushchat.

 The primary domesticated animals raised were sheep and goats with fewer cattle than one might expect.
 Camels were used in the drier areas for transport as far west as Astrakhan.
 There were some yaks along the edge of Tibet.
 The horse was used for transportation and warfare.
 The horse was first domesticated on the Pontic–Caspian or Kazakh steppe sometime before 3000 BC, but it took a long time for mounted archery to develop and the process is not fully understood.
 The stirrup does not seem to have been completely developed until 300 AD (see Stirrup, Saddle, Composite bow, Domestication of the horse and related articles).

+Ecological processes

+Parts of the Eurasian steppe experience an ecological regime shift in form of woody plant encroachment, such as the Black Sea-Kazakhstan steppe, the Tibetan Plateau steppe, and the Central Asian steppe.
+This process involves the gradual increase of shrubs at the expense of grasses.